marcusoftnet/marcusoftnet.github.io/_posts/2017-02-22-comments-on-board-practices.md

 ## Blocked is not a column

-Actually I could make this really short by refereing to an [old post I wrote a few years ago](https://www.marcusoft.net/2014/05/waiting-should-be-note-and-not-column.html) but I'll write down a few thoughts here.
+Actually I could make this really short by referring to an [old post I wrote a few years ago](https://www.marcusoft.net/2014/05/waiting-should-be-note-and-not-column.html) but I'll write down a few thoughts here.
 Maybe I've become wiser.

 On many boards I've seen there's a special area or even column called "blocked".
 We move stuff in there as items that we are working on becomes blocked by others.